Liu Guoliang: 2021

 In June, Liu stated that unlike in previous Olympic games, he did not want to place pressure on the Chinese players and coaches to sweep all the gold medals at the Tokyo Olympics.

+ITTF and WTT Leadership

+Liu Guoliang was selected to the ITTF Executive Committee in 2021.
+He was appointed as ITTF Deputy President and WTT board chairman in October 2022.
+On April 23, 2025, he resigned as CTTA president, with Wang Liqin being his successor.

 Equipment

 His playing style is based on the use of short pimple-out rubber and he uses a penholder grip.
 He is the forerunner of the backhand reverse topspin.
 His blade is Stiga Clipper, his forehand rubber is Stiga Clippa and his reverse backhand rubber is Stiga Mendo Energy.

 During his prime (1996–1999) Liu played with TSP Spinpips on his forehand and Mark V on his backhand, yet still on the Stiga Clipper blade.
 The Spinpip rubbers was banned in the late 2000 and their counterpart Spinpip Md the year after.
 Both times because of the aspect ratio (ratio of pips height to width) and its structure of the pip and the arrangement of the pips that made the rubber extremely spinny and unpredictable; and therefore judged to be too advantageous.
 It is therefore uncertain if Liu actually ever played with Stiga rubbers in competition.